redux-saga/redux-saga/docs/api/README.md

 ### `actionChannel(pattern, [buffer])`

 Creates an effect that instructs the middleware to queue the actions matching `pattern` using an event channel.
-Optionnally you can provide a buffer to control buffering of the queued actions.
+Optionally you can provide a buffer to control buffering of the queued actions.

 `pattern:` - see API for `take(pattern)`